HaneetGH/onBoading/README.md

-# Simple Sample to download files from remote server/url using service and mvvm architecture
+# Simple Sample to fetch weather from remote server/url using service and mvvm architecture

-## We have created own DownloadManager not used jetpack one